megascatterbomb/mega_mod/README.md

 This mod only forces a stalemate if no-one has capped a point (i.e. there is a neutral point on the map).
 This guarantees a map change after a certain point in time without interrupting actual gameplay (loitering on harvest without capping is not actual gameplay).

 This mod will force `mp_match_end_at_timelimit 0`.

+## Enforce eventual end of map on 5CP, TD, and VIPR.
+Internal name: `mp_timelimit_enforcement`

+Some gamemodes last forever because the round timer which triggers stalemates is constantly added to throughout the course of a round.
+This mod prevents additional time from being added after mp_timelimit expires, preventing the round from lasting forever.

+This mod disables itself on 5CP maps if `5cp_anti_stalemate` is enabled.

 ## Reliable Bunnyhopping for market gardening at high ping